koyeb/action-git-deploy/README.md

     api_token: "${{ secrets.KOYEB_API_TOKEN }}"
 ```

-Make sure to set the `KOYEB_API_TOKEN` secret in your repository ([see GitHub documentation](https://docs.github.com/en/actions/security-guides/encrypted-secrets)).
-To generate a Koyeb token, go to https://app.koyeb.com/settings/api.
+Make sure to [set the `KOYEB_API_TOKEN` secret in your repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets)).
+To generate a Koyeb token, go to the [**API access tokens** settings in the Koyeb control panel](https://app.koyeb.com/settings/api).

-Then, add the following step to your workflow:
+After the step that installs the Koyeb CLI, add the following step to your workflow:

 ```yaml
 - name: Build and deploy the application to Koyeb